-Ladies who drank tea used silver, lace tablecloths and elegant pieces of pastry.
+Ladies who drank it used silver, lace tablecloths and elegant pieces of pastry.
 I am sure you know the little finger bending when drinking a tea from porcelain cups.
 It was their habit.

 The legends of tea discovery tell interesting stories that attract our attention.
 Maybe you find legends that are made up but they still carry the magic.
-Our ancestors discovered this aromatic drink and it became their tradition.
+Our ancestors discovered this aromatic drink that became their tradition.

 As you see, people from different countries and continents have their own tradition in drinking tea.
 How do you drink it?
-Do you add sugar in tea or eat biscuits with it?
+Do you add sugar in it or eat biscuits with it?
 Are you one of those people who drink it just when they get sick?
-No matter what is your reason for drinking tea, you are doing a big favor to your body and soul.
+No matter what is your reason for drinking it, you are doing a big favor to your body and soul.

-Real teas are the most drinkable all over the world and come with different aromas and amount of caffeine.
-You can pick green, black, white, oolong, pu-erh tea and many more.
+Real teas are the most drinkable all over the world and come with different aromas and caffeine amounts.
+You can pick green, black, white, oolong, pu-erh and many more.

-There are also herbal teas that help us to get better when being sick.
+There are also herbal ones that help us to get better when being sick.
 Fruit teas are great for people of all ages and are great refreshment.

 People love stories.
-Now that you know the legends that tells who discovered tea, you can tell it to your kids or family.
+Now that you know the legends that tell who discovered tea, you can tell it to your kids or family.
 I think you will have their full attention.